2 Florida men arrested for assaulting law enforcement during Jan. 6 riots

 Both men face accusations of using deadly or dangerous weapons on law enforcement officers.

-According to the U.S. Department of Justice, In addition to the charges above, Hawks and Padgett also face entering and remaining in a restricted building or grounds, disorderly or disruptive conduct in a restricted building or grounds, engaging in physical violence in a restricted building or grounds; obstructing, or impeding passage, through or within, the grounds or any of the Capitol buildings; and engaging in an act of physical violence in the grounds or any of the Capitol buildings.
+According to the U.S. Department of Justice, in addition to the charges above, Hawks and Padgett also face entering and remaining in a restricted building or grounds, disorderly or disruptive conduct in a restricted building or grounds, engaging in physical violence in a restricted building or grounds; obstructing, or impeding passage, through or within, the grounds or any of the Capitol buildings; and engaging in an act of physical violence in the grounds or any of the Capitol buildings.

 The Department of Justice states that the actions of Hawks and Padgett were to disrupt a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the 2020 presidential election.

-Court documents revealed CCTV footage, open-source videos, photographs, and information provided by the public identified Hawks and Padgett’s participation during the Jan.
+Court documents revealed CCTV footage, open-source videos, photographs and information provided by the public identified Hawks and Padgett’s participation during the Jan.
 6 riots.

 Further review of the documentation showed both men breaching into the Peace Circle, during which law enforcement officers were assaulted and injured.